MadAboutImport/DIFS/README.md

 You may download the installer, example files and also raise issues on DIFS here.

 The DIFS project itself is currently hosted at [DIFS.CodePlex.Com](https://difs.codeplex.com) and will be moved in due course.

+In order to use DIFS download the installer from this project and run setup.exe.
+Example import files will be installed.